3 Health Concerns That Truck Drivers Need To Know About

 Many truckers spend most of their daily life on the road.
 This means we get to see more of the world and enjoy a rewarding career.
 It also means that we spend a large portion of our lives in a seated position with minimal movement.
 This makes it difficult to keep our health in good order.

 The nature of what we do can put us at risk for a variety of health concerns that are more specific to truck drivers.
 These 3 health problems are a threat, but there’s things you can do to combat them.
-Find out what they are and how you can take steps to protect your body.
+Learn how to take steps to protect your body.

-Hypertension can harden your arteries and cause them to become thick.
-This leads to a buildup of plaque and can eventually create a serious restriction to blood flow.
-Those who have high blood pressure are at a higher risk of having a heart attack or developing other heart diseases.
+Hypertension can harden and thicken your arteries due to a buildup of plaque, eventually creating a serious restriction to blood flow.
+Those with high blood pressure are at greater risk of having a heart attack or developing other heart diseases.

 - Changes in vision